Are you codependent?

 "A pattern of coping which develops because of prolonged exposure to and practice of dysfunctional family rules that make difficult the open expression of thought."5

 Codependency is a condition that affects a large percentage of the adult population in varying degrees.
-Other terms often used for codependent behavior in relation to narcissism are 'enabler',6 'follower',7 'covert narcissist',8 'inverted narcissist'9 and and 'co-narcissist'.10
+Other terms often used for codependent behavior in relation to narcissism are 'enabler',6 'follower',7 'covert narcissist',8 'inverted narcissist'9 and 'co-narcissist'.10 Also the 'rescuer'11 in the Drama Triangle reflects codependent behaviour (see Karpman's 'drama triangle' in Wikipedia).

 Codependents seek security both at work and at home, so they are drawn to individuals who are, or appear to be, confident, positive and self-assured.